(A) Purpose

 etc.;

-(ii) Professional service activities such as service on
+(ii) Professional service activities such as service on research

-membership, editorship, editorial reviews, etc.;
+editorship, editorial reviews, etc.;

-(iii) Service to the community;
+(iii) Service to the community; and

-(iv) Service to governmental bodies on biomedical, public
+(iv) Service to governmental bodies on biomedical, public health,

-health, and community health topics.
+and community health topics.

 (b) Planning, organizing and implementing service